lmc-eu/code-quality-tools/packages/commitlint-config/README.md

 ### Configuration

-Create a _commitlint.config.js_ file with the following contents:
+Create a _.commitlintrc.js_ file with the following contents:

 ```js
 'use strict';